cue-labs/cue-by-example/004_mythic_beasts_dns/README.md

 #### :arrow_right: Validate the DNS records

-Use the `dump` CUE command to display all the records you've configured.
+Use the `dump` CUE workflow command to display all the records you've configured.

 :rotating_light::rotating_light::rotating_light:\
 **For each zone you've configured, ONLY the records displayed will exist after using this system.
-Every currently-existing record that's *missing* from the `dump` command's output will be REMOVED - so check the output against your current zone contents carefully!**\
+Every currently-existing record that's *missing* from the `dump` workflow command's output will be REMOVED - so check the output against your current zone contents carefully!**\
 :rotating_light::rotating_light::rotating_light: